 Coronavirus Misinformation: EU and OECD fight scams and rogue traders

-COVID-19: European Commission and national consumer authorities are on high alert and call on platforms to stop scams and unfair practices
+COVID-19: European Commission and national consumer authorities work to prevent scams and unfair practices

 As the new virus spreads across the EU, rogue traders advertise and sell products, such as protective masks, caps and hand sanitisers to consumers which allegedly prevent or cure an infection.
 It is in the general interest to guarantee a safe online environment where consumers, in particular in the context of distress caused by the current crisis, feel well protected against any illegal practices that potentially put their health at risk.

-The main findings at 26 May 2020 show that rogue traders continue to mislead consumers with a variety of illegal practices but online platforms are taking measures to address this.
+The main findings of a previous screening dated 26 May 2020 show that rogue traders continue to mislead consumers with a variety of illegal practices but online platforms are taking measures to address this.
 The European Commission will continue to keep consumers informed whenever necessary with updated advice to consumers and traders.

 Read the findings here: